 Cost of the journey does not include airfare from your home to SEATAC, Washington or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities.

-Please plan to arrive at SEATAC Airport no late than 1:00 PM on February 5.
-Please plan departures after 3:00 PM on February 11.
+Please plan to arrive at SEATAC Airport no later than 1:00 PM on January 22.
+Please plan departures after 3:00 PM on January 28.
 If you choose to stay on an explore on your own, we are happy to drop you off at an airport hotel.